Government ready for Omicron variant: Kejriwal | Politics

 - India

 Delhi government is ready to tackle the Omicron variant of COVID, Chief Minister Arvind Kejriwal said on Saturday.
 He advised people not to panic saying even though the variant was said to spread faster than the previous ones, its symptoms were mild.
-He said Delhi was unlikely to face another wave of infections, since according to the sero survey conducted by the Delhi government, 96 per cent of the state population was found to have antibodies and a majority of them were vaccinated.
+He said Delhi might not face another wave of infections, since according to the sero survey conducted by the Delhi government, 96 per cent of the state population was found to have antibodies and a majority of them were vaccinated.

 ''I have been holding meetings these last few days and I want to assure people that our government is ready to tackle Omicron,'' Kejriwal said at a Christmas and New Year event hosted by the Delhi Assembly Speaker here in the assembly premises.